 Free Sample of the Josefina Unit Study

-You can download a sample of the Josefina study here.
+You can download a sample of the Josefina study here (no longer available).
 There are 8 unit studies available from Girls of American History (Kaya, Felicity, Josefina, Kirsten, Addy, Samantha, Kit, and Molly).
 Buy them individually or purchase as a set!

 Books we read for the Josefina Unit Study